wireapp/wire-docs/source/how-to/install/planning.rst

 installation to a production installation - it is really meant as a way to try things out.

+Please note your data will be in-memory only and may disappear at any given moment!

 What you need:

 -  a way to create DNS records for your domain name (e.g.